awslabs/clickstream-analytics-on-aws/docs/en/upgrade.md

 3. Create a new SQL Editor.

-4. Customize the date range as desired, and execute the following SQL in the editor to migrate events from the past 180 days up to now to the new tables.
+4. Customize the date range as desired, and execute the following SQL in the editor to migrate events from the past 180 days, or any number of days up to the present, to the new tables.

     ```sql
     -- please replace `<app-id>` with your actual app id